 Exams: All exams (including the final exam) are open book.
 Students may use their textbooks as well as any other books or notes they wish.
 Students may use any type of calculator they wish except that they may not use calculators capable of wireless communication.
 Cell phones or any other device capable of wireless communication are not allowed.
 Student ID's will be checked during the exams.
+Any questions about the grading of the four exams during the term must be brought to the instructor before the day of the final exam.

 Make-up Exams: Makeups for exams will only be given as required by the University Religious Holliday policy and perhaps a few other very special circumstances.
 Do not assume you know what constitutes a very special circumstance without first discussing the matter with me.
 With a good reason I may agree to replace a missed test with the grade on the final exam grade.
-Again, do not assume you know what constitutes a good reason without first discussing the matter to contact me before the exam.
+Again, do not assume you know what constitutes a good reason without first discussing the matter with me.
+It is much better to contact me before the exam.
 Once an exam is handed in, it is very very rare that I will allow that grade to be dropped.